-There are, of course, still other difficulties, as remarked above, i.e., there is considerable uncertainty concerning both the identity of the cell population and the level of survival to which the response, $\ln S$, refers.
+There are, of course, still other difficulties, as remarked above, i.e., there is considerable uncertainty concerning both the identity of the cell population and the level of survival to which the response, lnS, refers.
 Since neither the level of the response, S, nor the system in which it occurs can be either specified, or even defined, the received model of the LQ hypothesis has no empirical content.
 Therefore, even if the parameters, α , β , γ , of the dose-response equations could be estimated, they cannot be defined.
 Obviously, there are intractable conceptual and computational difficulties with both the dose-response and isoeffect models of the LQ hypothesis.
-Moreover, although the LQ model was developed from sample experimental observations on the response of animals irradiated at each of a set of levels of D, N, and T, the design of the experimental clinical samples.
+Moreover, although the LQ model was developed from sample experimental observations on the response of animals irradiated at each of a set of levels of D, N, and T, the design of the experiments were such that the correlation of N and T in the sample was as large as in the non-experimental clinical samples.
 Thus, the sample information on the separate effects of N and T on the level of response was no stronger in the experimental data than in the non-experimental data.